 Also known as Supplemental insurance, Ancillary Insurance policies are used to enhance existing insurance benefits and cover gaps not covered by typical insurance policies.
 If you are looking for additional coverage, we can help you select a policy that is right for you.
 Below is a full list of ancillary insurance products we offer.
 Contact us for more information.

-Vision insurance is, you know, for your eyes.
-It’s designed to help people pay the costs of regular eye exams, eyeglasses, and contact lenses.
-Major eye surgeries that are medically necessary, such as cataract surgery, are usually covered by health insurance plans.
+Vision/Hearing - Vision/hearing insurance is, you know, for your eyes and ears .
+It’s designed to help people pay the costs of regular eye/ear exams, eyeglasses, contact lenses, and hearing aids.
+Major surgeries that are medically necessary, such as cataract surgery, are usually covered by health insurance plans.
 Elective vision-corrective surgery may be covered by a vision insurance plan.
-Vision insurance plans usually cost around the same as dental insurance plans.
-Note that vision insurance is typically included in health insurance plans for children under the age of 18.
+Vision/hearing insurance plans usually cost around the same as dental insurance plans.
+Note that vision/hearing insurance is typically included in health insurance plans for children under the age of 18.

-Hospital indemnity insurance is coverage you can add to your existing health insurance plan.
+Hospital Indemnity - Hospital Indemnity insurance is coverage you can add to your existing health insurance plan.
 This form of supplemental insurance pays you a predetermined benefit amount per day for each hospital confinement.
 They usually pay you this daily benefit amount for up to a year.
 The coverage your hospital indemnity insurance provides will depend on your plan choice.
 In general, most plans only cover confinement to hospitals (with or without surgery), Intensive Care Units (ICU), or Critical Care Units (CCU).
 However, there are plans that cover even more.
 Some hospital indemnity coverage also includes: